General

 ## Execution Handoff

 **"Plan complete and saved to `docs/superpowers/plans/<filename>.md`.
-Ready to execute?"**
+Two execution options:**

 - Fresh subagent per task + two-stage review